 Once new members join your project, they can start translating the content in the Editor.

-Crowdin Reports give you an overview of all of the major data regarding your project.
+Crowdin Reports give you an overview of all the important data regarding your project.

 There are five main types of reports you can find under the Reports tab in your project:

-Translations will be downloaded according to the export rules set in the Settings tab.
+Translations are downloaded according to the export settings configured in the project’s Settings tab.